JakeTheRealOne/bdd_dashboard/README.md

 python3 -m src.database.insert
 ```

-This script will populate the database using data from files in the `data/` folder.
+This script will populate the database using data from files in the `data/` folder at the root of the project.

 ## Create Your Own MySQL Database to Run This Project